 A Global Campaign to Put a Bench on Every Corner

-We will soon be announcing the launch of a Global Campaign to Put a Bench on Every Corner.
-With the understanding and appreciation of this catalytic power that benches hold.
-As the first step of the campaign we want to plant these "seeds" of social life, it seems only right to re-post our article about the beloved bench round a tree at the Victual Market in Munich.
+We have launched our global campaign to Put a Bench on Every Corner with the understanding and appreciation of the catalytic power that benches hold.
+The goal of the campaign is to plant these "seeds" of social life all around.
+The beloved bench round a tree at the Victual Market in Munich is a great example.
 It is a symbol of the power that something seemingly simple holds for life in a community.

 Let’s Put A Bench on Every Street Corner